Shortcut for marketing teams

 We talk a lot about how product and engineering teams use Shortcut, but we know it takes a village to bring a product to the finish line.
 In this new series, we'll take a peek into how other teams at a software company can use Shortcut.

-I sat down with my team to gather some ways you can use Shortcut to manage your marketing responsibilities.
-Here's a quick intro to the team:
+I sat down with my team to gather some ways you can use Shortcut to manage your marketing workflow alongside your engineering, product, and design teams.

 General Marketing Workflow in Shortcut

 Story Workflows help move work along through ideation, creation, and completion.
 In Shortcut, this is customizable, making it easy to create Marketing specific workflows.